-When considering your project options, take into account the fitness required, your availability, the work conditions, and personal commitments that may impact on your choice.
+When considering your activity, take into account the fitness required, your availability, the work conditions, and personal commitments that may impact on your choice.

-Confirmation of your booking will be sent to you when you have been accepted for your conservation project.
-If applying several months in advance, notification of acceptance may not occur until closer to the project but every effort will be made to notify you in a reasonable time frame.
-Many projects are oversubscribed and ballots will be conducted in these circumstances.
-Due to the popularity of volunteer projects we are unable to guarantee that all applicants will be accepted for a project.
+Confirmation of your booking will be sent to you when you have been accepted for your conservation activity.
+If applying several months in advance, notification of acceptance may not occur until closer to the activity but every effort will be made to notify you in a reasonable time frame.
+Many activities are oversubscribed and ballots will be conducted in these circumstances.
+Due to the popularity of our volunteer programme we are unable to guarantee that all applicants will be accepted for an activity.

-Any changes or additional details of the project will be advised.
+Any changes or additional details of the activity will be advised.

 If applying as a couple or friends, please specify this on your application form.

-If you are unable to attend a project, please notify the Volunteer Coordinator as soon as possible.
-Last minute cancellations may lead to project cancellation.
+If you are can not attend an activity, notify the Volunteer Coordinator as soon as possible.
+Last minute cancellations may lead to the activity being cancelled.

-Full refunds will be available to volunteers who notify the Department of Conservation a minimum of four weeks prior to project departure.
+Full refunds will be available to volunteers who notify us at least four weeks before the start of an activity.

-Cancellation within four weeks of project departure will not be eligible for a refund.
+Cancellations within four weeks of the activities departure will not be eligible for a refund.

-Extreme weather conditions (flooding, snow etc.) may make it impractical to carry out the project as defined in the booklet.
-In such cases, every effort will be made to provide an alternative project.
-If this is not possible, we reserve the right to cancel the project.
+Extreme weather conditions (flooding, snow etc.) may make it impractical to carry out the activity.
+In such cases, every effort will be made to provide an alternative activity.
+If this is not possible, we reserve the right to cancel the trip.
 A full refund will be made in this instance.